 What is UPI?

 UPI is an advanced version of IMPS (Immediate Payment Service) from NPCI which can also be identified as your financial address.
 Just like your bank accounts, this UPI remains unique to every single individual and helps you transfer and receive funds with ease and speed.
-The best part about this is that you can actually transfer funds any time of the day, any day of the week as it is not dependant on bank holidays or specific work hours like bank transfer facilities such as NEFT, RTGS, etc. It combines all your banking facilities and features into a single package.
+The best part about this is that you can actually transfer funds any time of the day, any day of the week as it is not dependent on bank holidays or specific work hours like bank transfer facilities such as NEFT, RTGS, etc. It combines all your banking facilities and features into a single package.
 All you require for a successful transaction are a PIN and the UPI ID.

 How does it work?

 With UPI, transferring money to someone is a breeze.
 You don’t have to remember the recipient’s account number or any such information.
 You need only their Aadhar number or phone number registered with a bank.
 You may set up a UPI ID with any app that supports it.
-Generally, a UPI ID starts with a mobile number and ends with the app being used for it.
-For instance, if you use Paytm, your UPI ID will look something like “95xxxxxx@paytm.
+Generally, a UPI ID starts with a mobile number and ends with the app used for it.
+For instance, if you use Paytm, your UPI ID will look like “95xxxxxx@paytm.
 To be able to avail of this facility, you will need the following mentioned assets;

 - A smartphone

 - An active bank account

 - Netbanking facilities activated with the bank account

 - An active cell phone number that is linked to your bank account

 - A good internet connection and/or data plan.